 Range and depth of study options

-We offer a very wide range of modules, from advanced algebra and geometry, to partial differential equations, probability theory, stochastic analysis, and mathematical physics.
-With these you can tailor your programme to specialise in one of these areas, or gain a broad understanding of several.
+We offer a very wide range of optional modules, allowing students to specialise in pure mathematics, applied mathematics or theoretical physics.
 This allows you to build up the required background for the project and dissertation modules, which offer the opportunity to undertake an in-depth study of a topic of your choice, supervised by a leading expert in the field.

 We take students from a wide variety of educational backgrounds and we work hard to give everyone the opportunity to shine.

 We provide high quality supervision, teaching and IT support.
-You will benefit from the friendly and supportive atmosphere in the Department, as evidenced by student feedback available on our university website.
-A common room and kitchen for the exclusive use of the Department’s students, and a lively maths society help to foster a friendly and supportive environment.
+We care about each student and you will find the staff friendly and approachable.
+A common room and kitchen are available for the exclusive use of the Department’s students, and a lively maths society helps to foster a friendly and supportive environment.